 Utility class for HTML form encoding.
-This class contains static methods for converting a String to the application/x-www-form-urlencoded MIME format.
-For more information about HTML form encoding, consult the HTML specification.
+This class contains static methods for converting a String to the

-• The alphanumeric characters "a" through "z", "A" through "Z" and "0" through "9" remain the same.
+a" through "z", "A" through "Z" and "0" through "9" remain the same. - The special characters "

-• The special characters ".", "-", "*", and "_" remain the same.
+.", "-", "*", and "_" remain the same. - The space character "

-• All other characters are unsafe and are first converted into one or more bytes using some encoding scheme.
-Then each byte is represented by the 3-character string "%xy", where xy is the two-digit hexadecimal representation of the byte.
+%xy", where xy is the two-digit hexadecimal representation of the byte.
 The recommended encoding scheme to use is UTF-8.
 However, for compatibility reasons, if an encoding is not specified, then the default encoding of the platform is used.

 No comments: